 - (2014) first demonstrated the feasibility of enrolling double-identity face biometrics in electronic documents (morphing attack).

 Davide Maltoni is co-author of the monography Handbook of Fingerprint Recognition whose second edition was published by Springer in 2009.
-The book received the PSP award from the Association of American Publishers.
-At May 2017 the book has been cited more than 4000 times.
+The first edition of the book received the PSP award from the Association of American Publishers as best monography in Computer Science for 2003.
+At Jan 2019 the book has been cited more than 5000 times.

-Davide Maltoni coordinated University of Bologna unit in BioSec EU Project (FP6), Fidelity EU Project (FP7) and Ingress EU Project (FP7), with a total funding of about 1.4 M€.
+Davide Maltoni coordinated University of Bologna unit in the following EU Projects: BioSec (FP6), Fidelity (FP7), Ingress (FP7), SOTAMD (H2020) and iMars (H2020), with a total funding of about 2 M€.

 He holds three patents on Fingerprint Recognition, one patent on Videosurveillance and one patent on Augmented Reality.